-While making their mark in financial services, the field of education, the hospitality industry, GW and more, they have given generously of time and treasure to strengthen their alma mater and their family's affiliation "The Duquès family's latest gift will dramatically elevate the teaching and learning experience with capital infrastructure quality that is commensurate with GWSB's global brand."
+While making their mark in financial services, the field of education, the hospitality industry, GW and more, they have given generously of time and treasure to strengthen their alma mater and their family's affiliation has grown.
+Ric Duquès is a GW trustee emeritus and a Monumental Alumnus, and two of the Duquès' children-David, B.B.A.
+'97, and Tiffany, B.B.A.
+'02-are alumni, with the third generation now considering joining the Buff and Blue tradition.